-The enforcement location defines where the mediation occurs, i.e., the location of the conditional logic that allows or denies access to resources.
-The mediation logic must be non circumventable and tamperproof [Anderson 1972] to ensure security.
+The enforcement location defines where the mediation occurs, that is, the location of the conditional logic that allows or denies access to resources.
+The mediation logic must be non-circumventable and tamper-proof [Anderson 1972] to ensure security.
 The most common location for the mediation logic is within a supervisor of some form (e.g., kernel or hypervisor); however, some security isolation techniques leverage hardware enforcement or place mediation within an application itself (e.g., inline reference monitors).
 Finally, we include physical host separation for completeness.